 One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.47% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Fox River Grove is a great place for families with children to consider.
-First of all, many other families with children live here, making Fox River Grove a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fox River Grove has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Fox River Grove is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fox River Grove’s overall crime rate is lower than average for the country.

 In Fox River Grove, however, the average commute to work is quite long.
 On average, people spend 31.97 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-Fox River Grove is one of the most well-educated cities in the nation.
-45.30% of adults in Fox River Grove have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Fox River Grove ranks among the highest in the nation.
+Of the 25-and-older adult population in Fox River Grove, 45.30% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Fox River Grove in 2022 was $50,616, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $202,464 for a family of four.